sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ### Built in application

-Maix-III AXera-Pi contains some Built-in Linux applications, and they are in `ls /opt` directory.
+Maix-III AXera-Pi includes some Built-in Linux applications, and they are in `ls /opt` directory.

 ```bash
 root@AXERA:~# ls /opt